acoravos/healthcare-blockchains/README.md

 Have a better way of organizing the landscape?
 Did we miss a company?
 Submit a pull request.
 You can fork the [landscape map slide (Google Slides)](https://docs.google.com/presentation/d/1yJ9d4w0HpSJ8Wccc3hQQGNmZmqCSwExiFOFWXPVaPvY/edit?usp=sharing).

-Want to go in more depth?
-We've drafted a [Google Doc](https://docs.google.com/a/hashedhealth.com/spreadsheets/d/1CLYS4FzbUB4ZwcbI73uBPbNlDvRsUb_sHV1vDzcoie0/edit?usp=sharing) with more detailed information.

 ## Healthcare Projects using Blockchain Technologies
 *Projects listed in alphabetical order*